-The implementation of this policy is the responsibility of practitioners working in the EYFS setting, including both teaching and non-teaching adults, as well as an understanding of the importance and value of the EYFS principles amongst other school staff.
+The implementation of this policy is the responsibility of practitioners working in the EYFS setting, including both teaching and non-teaching adults, as well as an understanding of the importance and value of the EYFS principles amongst other school staff, this is overseen by the EYFS Phase Lead.

-The Foundation Stage effects a smooth transition from home to school and offers stability for the child.
+The Foundation Stage affects a smooth transition from home to school and offers stability for the child.
 In Reception, children are provided with an environment in which they are given opportunities to express themselves using a variety of mediums and suitable material to stimulate and extend imagination and understanding.
 Through play and a rich talking environment, children learn about themselves and the world around them, they are given opportunities to socialise, make friends and therefore develop Personal, Social and Emotional skills whilst developing their confidence.
 In the Foundation Stage we acknowledge the potential for learning in every activity and situation that arises.